elwazana/CS1XA3/Assign3/README.md

 	1. Can partially evaluate an expression
 	2. Can perform partial diferrentiation (symbolically)
 	3. Can perform some/partial simplification of expressions
+		* Idea for how to format simplify from: https://github.com/chenc118/CS1XA3/blob/master/Assign3/ExprDiff.hs
 	4. Can parse certain strings into an expression datatype

 ### Additional Features